-Today’s workshop focuses on the final steps in revising, editing, proofreading and polishing the structure and content of research paper.
+Today’s workshop focuses on the final steps in revising, editing, proofreading and polishing the structure and content of a research paper.
 By drawing on the learning resources and actively engaging in class discussion and independent and small group exercises, you will address the following questions:

 What is the purpose of the title of a research paper?
 Why is a good title important?